clark-ye/VehicleControlModel/README.md

 It's based on matlab/simulink, and compiled to use with user HMI.

+![VehicleModelMainConcept.png]
+!

+The Vehicle Control Model (VCM)platform focuses on vehicle dynamics simulation and autonomous drive technology.
+It use a pure electric power system and combines it with the by-wire chassis technology.
+It should adapt to  the mots popular ASAM standard protocol.
+Finally, the functional verification of the control system based on this platform is achieved, such as by-wire steering, by-wire braking, AD driving simulation, etc.

 ##The project development phase planning
 This project is from the very beginning,we plan to develop the vehicle control model from zero and step by step.